social-protocols/quality-news/README.md

       = .102 * 9 + .102 * 5
       = 1.428

 Computing this sum over the story's entire history on Hacker News gives the story's `totalExpectedUpvotes`.
 Below is a sample chart showing the actual rank history for one story, and the corresponding values of `totalExpectedUpvotes` vs actual upvotes.
 Note that this particular story consistently received far more upvotes than expected.
-You can see these charts for any story by clocking on the **`×upvoteRate`** next to the story on [Quality News](https://social-protocols-news.fly.dev/).
+You can see these charts for any story by clicking on the **`×upvoteRate`** next to the story on [Quality News](https://news.social-protocols.org/).

 ##### Chart of Rank, Upvotes and Expected Upvotes for a Sample Story